social media integration

 Twitter is a social networking and micro-blogging service that enables its users to send and read other users' updates known as tweets.
-Tweets are text-based posts of up to 140 bytes in length.
+Tweets are text-based posts of up to 260 bytes in length.
 Updates are displayed on the user's profile page and delivered to other users who have signed up to receive them.
 Senders can restrict delivery to those in their circle of friends (delivery to everyone being the default).
-Users can send and receive updates via the Twitter website, SMS, RSS (receive only), or through applications such as Tweetie, Twitterrific, Twitterfon, TweetDeck and Feedalizr.
-The service is free to use over the web, but using SMS may incur phone services provider fees.
+Users can send and receive updates via the Twitter website, or twitter applications.

 Facebook is an online social networking service, whose name stems from the colloquial name for the book given to students at the start of the academic year by some university administrations in the United States to help students get to know each other.
 It was founded in February 2004 by Mark Zuckerberg with his college roommates and fellow Harvard University students Eduardo Saverin, Andrew McCollum, Dustin Moskovitz and Chris Hughes.
 The website's membership was initially limited by the founders to Harvard students, but was expanded to other colleges in the Boston area, the Ivy League, and Stanford University.
 It gradually added support for students at various other universities before opening to high school students, and eventually to anyone aged 13 and over.
 Facebook now allows any users who declare themselves to be at least 13 years old to become registered users of the site.